The power of human connection.

 So why not check on a neighbour, call a friend tor deliver food to someone who might be struggling?
 These acts of kindness could be a lifeline to others and can have direct benefits for you as well.

-Gratitude practice has been shown to improve well-being and health, reduce the risk of developing burnout and increase resilience.
+We know that the simple act of practicing gratitude improves our well-being and health, reduces the risk of developing burnout and increases resilience.
 Having a ‘gratitude attitude’ also promotes happiness by making us more aware of the positivity around us.
 But gratitude is not just good for us; it is good for those on the receiving end.
 It can help us to build connection and make a person feel valued and appreciated.

 So why not give ‘gratitude attitude’ a go?
 Say thank you to others; do something nice for someone else.
 And another suggestion: consider three things you are grateful for each day.
 E